 A body of work inspired by the English landscape, especially the few remaining pockets of unspoilt "old England".
 It's fascinating to experience these places because they are so historically ambiguous.
 Walking around them you would hardly know what century you were in.
 My paintings aim to capture that ambiguity, both the artistic style and the landscape itself giving little indication as to the period they portray.

 If you have a property that you're particularly fond of, I'm happy to undertake a commission to paint it.
-It's an area of my practice that I'm looking to expand, so at the moment I'm offering an introductry discount of 75% off the regular price.
-As a guide, a 20" x 16" framed oil painting of your property would cost about £250 with this diacount.
+It's an area of my practice that I'm looking to expand, so at the moment I'm offering an introductry discount of 75% off the regular price!
+Details can be found here.

 Traditional oil paintings take at least six months to dry sufficiently for a first varnish coat and framing.
 Works marked NYFS (Not yet for sale) are currently drying but will be available soon either directly from me or via one of my gallery outlets.
 I'm happy to accept paypal so if you buy direct, you'll be protected by their buyer guarantee scheme.
 Prints of all works are available immediately from Zazzle.